Buying MREs

 1. Auctions with pictures – preferably the auction will have a picture of the actual case you will receive.
 Avoid auctions that don’t have any pictures – you might not get genuine military MREs.
 Here’s a picture of a genuine case of MREs:

 2. Pictures that show the date packed/inspection dates/menu types.
 Below is a picture of the kind of information you want to see on an auction listing.
 This will show you exactly how old the MREs are (based on either the packed date or inspection date – see this page for how to read them) and which MREs you’ll be getting.
 Based on the pack date and the menu (A or B), you can check this page to see exactly which meals you’ll be getting.
-I’m always a little skeptical of auctions that say “New Sealed Case of MREs” that show the case being opened with a pack date of 1999 (they’re probably still good but the auction listing is misleading – the case is obviously open and 1999 is far from “new”).
+I’m always a little skeptical of auctions that say “New Sealed Case of MREs” that show the case being opened with a pack date from 5+ years ago (they’re probably still good but the auction listing is misleading – the case is obviously open and no longer “new”).

 3. Auctions with lots of information.
 The really good auctions will tell you lots of information about exactly what you’re ordering.
 I just did a quick check of ebay and here’s an auction listing that’s exactly what you’re looking for: